-It's a condiment controversy: the French claim to have invented mayonnaise, however, the Spanish make the same claim.
+It's a condiment controversy: the French claim to have invented mayonnaise, but the Spanish make the same claim.
 Who is right, exactly?
 According to Spaniards, their version of the story goes like this: Mayonnaise, or in Spanish mayonesa, was supposedly invented in Mahon, a city on the island of Menorca, during the French occupation of Mahon in the 1750’s.
 A French chef made an elaborate victory feast that included an egg and cream sauce that would become known as mayonnaise.
 Ultimately, it was a French chef on Spanish soil -- you could say it was a joint effort!

 Nowadays, homemade mayonnaise is widely unheard of in most modern kitchens.
 Who has the time?
 And what about food poisoning from raw eggs?
 These hesitations don't seem to exist in Spain.
 When making ensaladilla rusa (Spanish potato salad), huevos rellenos (deviled eggs) and various other Spanish tapas that call for mayonnaise, Spanish cooks will quickly whip up their own mayonnaise at home.
 It only takes 5 to 10 minutes and lends an authentic taste to any dish that store-bought mayonnaise simply can’t compete with.